favonia/cloudflare-ddns/contrib/README.markdown

 ### 🐋 Docker-based

-Docker's `always` restart policy (using `restart: always` as in the README or the [option `--restart always`](https://docs.docker.com/engine/reference/run/#restart-policies---restart) with `docker run`) will run the service at boot along with the Docker daemon.
-Make sure that the Docker daemon is started at boot.
+Docker's `always` restart policy will start the updater at boot along with the Docker daemon.
+You can specify `restart: always` in Docker Compose as in the [main README](../README.markdown) or use the [option `--restart always`](https://docs.docker.com/engine/reference/run/#restart-policies---restart) with `docker run`.
+Make sure the Docker daemon is started at boot.

 ### 🧑‍💻 Systemd-based